Help at your school or college

 Your school or college will work out how they can support you and will keep the support they give you under review to check it is enough to help you to learn.
 You might need different sorts of support at different times.

 You can have your say about what support you get at school or college.
-Read more about what the law says on and what help and support you can get as a young person with Special Educational Needs and Disabilities.
+Read more about what the law says on your rights and what help and support you can get as a young person with Special Educational Needs and Disabilities.

 Help to get SEN Support at your school or college